-24 months.
-Shelf-life claims should be supported by stability studies, please refer to latest version of the "Requirements for Stability Studies for Therapeutic Foods" attachment with the bid document.
+24 months when stored at <30 degrees Celsius.
+Shelf-life claims should be supported by stability studies, please refer to the latest version of "Requirements for Stability Studies for Therapeutic Foods" attachment with the bid document.

 Unless specifically authorised in writing by UNICEF, products should be of fresh production having at least 80% of their shelf life.